frabjous/open-guide-editor/doc/security.md

 The redirection page checks whether or not the user should have access based on the php session variable keys described above.
 If either the user is considered a poweruser, or has access to the directory of the file or one of its parent directories, the redirection will be successful.

-Moreover, in the process of redirecting, the page will create an “accesskey”.
+Moreover, in the process of redirecting, the page will create an “access key”.
 Access keys provide a faster way to gain direct access to editing a file, and allow the editor to be bookmarked with a url specific to a given file.

 You will see the accesskey, which is a random string of characters, in the address bar after redirection.
 The url shown might be something like: